valeriaRaffuzzi/SCONE/docs/User Manual.rst

 * massThreshold (*optional*, default = 1): mass threshold for explicit treatment of target nuclide movement.
 Target movement is sampled if target mass A < massThreshold.
 [Mn]
 * precursors (*optional*, default = 0): handle delayed neutrons in time-dependent calculations.
 NB!
-This currently requires precursors to be set to 1 in the timeDependentPhysicsPackage as well.
-Since this uses Forced Precursor Decay for variance reduction by default, it requires 'useImplicit' and 'combing' to be set to 1 in the timeDependentPhysicsPackage.
+This currently requires 'precursors' and 'useForcedPrecursorDecay' to be set to 1 in the timeDependentPhysicsPackage as well.

 Example: ::